-The Martin’s cared for their garden for more than 30 years (with the help of a full-time gardener I would mention) before the stock market crash left them virtually penny less.
+The Martin’s cared for their garden for more than 30 years before the stock market crash left them virtually penny less.
 After decades of neglect, the Martin house and gardens, including the floricycle, have been restored and are now on the historical register as a museum open to the public.
 The effort has been well documented, which I have read and re-read for several weeks before I decided I would literally burst if I didn’t tell someone the story (besides my husband who has regrettably heard it many times at this point).

 A paragraph within this document leaves a good closing argument for why gardeners everywhere still relish in creating the garden of our dreams regardless of size, shape or style: